 Some milestones in my career.
 Always under construction!

 Starting from 2017, I began writing and performing live spoken word poetry.
 I became involved in the lively Berlin performative scene and performed my texts and works steadily during the period 2017-2018.
 Together with fellow poet and writer Dom Hopkins-Powell I created the weekly Spoken Word event 800Acts in Berlin Wedding.
-The event has been running since January 2018 and it hosts a variety of performers on a weekly basis.
-In July 2018 I published Spoken Word Volume 1, a collection of texts and poems I’ve performed live on the Berlin stages.
+The event has been running in 2018 and it hosted a variety of performers on a weekly basis.
+In July 2018 I self-published Spoken Word Volume 1, a collection of texts and poems I’ve performed live on the Berlin stages.
 The book is available in the Kindle Store on Amazon.

 On April 27, 2017 my solo theatre performance Contemporarysh*t – mynameisalex – A theatre performance premiered in 800A theatre venue in Berlin.
 This show is the result of a collaboration with director and performer Vasilis Liaskovitis.
 The performance constitutes the first part of a trilogy (“The trilogy of Whatever”), whose following chapters will appear in the time frame 2017-2018.
 The show, centered on human inner voice and on the nature of originality in theatre, was written, co-directed and performed on stage by me.
 More about this on the Shows page.

 In November 2016 I took on the challenge of creating a new theatre and performance space in Berlin.
 I partnered up with a friend, and together we renovated the rooms of an old cafe to transform it into 800A.
 The venue -still partially under construction until Jan 2017- hosted the final shows of 2 Instant Theatre groups on December 4, 2016.
 It was a great honor for me to co-direct both theatre shows, for the first time in a theatre space of my own.